Selectively inducing cell death in brain and other cancers

 ONC201 in other cancers

-ONC201 is being evaluated in tumor types that are generally enriched for specific predictive biomarkers or microenvironments.
-For example, ONC201 is being evaluated in neuroendocrine tumors in a Phase II clinical trial at the Cleveland Clinic.
-Tumor regressions in response to single agent ONC201 have been observed in an arm that exclusively enrolled patients with paragangliomas, which are adrenal-related tumors that can secrete dopamine and exhibit elevated DRD2 expression.
+In collaboration with several universities, ONC201 is being evaluated in tumor types that are generally enriched for specific predictive biomarkers or microenvironments.
+The Cleveland Clinic evaluated ONC201 in neuroendocrine tumors in a Phase II clinical trial.
+Tumor regressions in response to single agent ONC201 have been observed in patients with advanced paragangliomas, which are adrenal-related tumors that can secrete dopamine and exhibit elevated DRD2 expression.

 - Feng J, et al. The H3.3 K27M mutation results in a poorer prognosis in brainstem gliomas than thalamic gliomas in adults.
 Hum Pathol.
 2015 Nov;46(11):1626-32. doi: 10.1016/j.humpath.2015.07.002.
 Epub 2015 Jul 15.
 PMID: 26297251.

 - Wierzbicki K, et al. Targeting and Therapeutic Monitoring of H3K27M-Mutant Glioma.
 Curr Oncol Rep. 2020 Feb 6;22(2):19. doi: 10.1007/s11912-020-0877-0.
 Erratum in: Curr Oncol Rep. 2020 Apr 16;22(5):47.
 PMID: 32030483; PMCID: PMC7501595.